How are organizations and projects selected to receive grants?

 Shortly after the conclusion of panel, CAC staff notifies applicants of their score and whether or not they will be recommended for funding.
 Several weeks following the panel, CAC’s Board of Trustees meets to review and approve the panel scores and grant award amounts.
 This meeting is open to the public, and applicants are encouraged to attend.

 After the application review process and panel review are complete, CAC evaluates both applicants and panelists for feedback to help us improve our programs each year.

 Interested in serving as a panelist for CAC?
 Please complete the panelist interest form.

-Our most recent panel review meetings were held September 26-27, 2016, for the 2017 Project Support I at the Idea Center at Playhouse Square.
-The 2017 Project Support II panel was held online.
+Our upcoming panel review meetings will be held on October 9-10 for the 2018 Project Support I program and October 11 for the 2018-19 General Operating Support program at the Idea Center at Playhouse Square.
+The 2018 Project Support II panel will be held online.

 The panel review meetings will be streamed live online on October 9-11.
 Listen here and follow the panel's progress on Twitter (@CuyArtsC) for live updates throughout the meetings.